-If your life is out of control, how can you expect your money and debt to be in check?
+If your life is out of control, how can you expect your personal finance, money and debt to be in check?

 Humans are creatures of habit.
 That is, most of us would prefer to develop a healthy, sustainable routine and stick to it.
 Get up at the same time every day, go to the gym, eat a balanced breakfast, go to work, spend lunch outdoors or with friends, go back to work—you get the idea.

 We make lifestyle choices every single day, whether we do so consciously or not.
 Sometimes circumstances, such as unforeseen situations or emergencies, force our decisions, but we always strive to get back to a point of control and routine sooner or later.

 The same can be said about managing your personal finances and establishing a winning mindset toward controlling your money.